28.13: Regulation of the Cell Cycle by Protein Kinases

 Introduction

 For a cell to undergo successful division, it has to perform four key tasks in a highly ordered fashion.
-First, there is a preparatory synthetic phase (G1) that results in increased cell size in anticipation of DNA replication (S phase).
-Cells then proceed through (G2-phase) to prepare to equally segregate duplicated DNA (M phase) and finally divide into two equal daughter cells.
-From G1 a cell can also exit the cell cycle and enter a state of quiescence (G0), undergo differentiation, or re-enter the cell cycle to proliferate in response to mitogenic signals.
+First, a preparatory synthetic phase (G1) increases cell size in anticipation of DNA replication (S phase).
+Cells then proceed through the G2 Phase to prepare to segregate duplicated DNA equally (M phase) and finally divide into two equal daughter cells.
+From G1, a cell can exit the cell cycle and enter quiescence (G0), undergo differentiation, or re-enter the cell cycle to proliferate in response to mitogenic signals.

 The core molecular machinery controlling the mammalian cell cycle consists of a family of serine/threonine protein kinases called cyclin-dependent kinases (CDKs).
-These are catalytic subunits, which are activated in most cases by association with cyclin regulatory subunits.
+These catalytic subunits are, in most cases, activated by association with cyclin regulatory subunits.
 The activity of CDK/cyclin complexes is further regulated by CDK inhibitors (CKIs), phosphorylation and dephosphorylation, ubiquitin-mediated degradation, transcriptional regulation, substrate recognition, and subcellular localization.
 The family of CDKs/cyclins/CKIs contains more than 30 members.
 They are implicated in essential cellular functions such as transcription, DNA damage repair, epigenetic regulation, metabolism, proteolytic degradation, stem cell self-renewal, neuronal functions, and spermatogenesis.
 Figure \(\PageIndex{1}\) shows the cell cycle and the involvement of CDKs/cyclins at key points.

 CDK3/cyclin C drives cell cycle entry from G0.
-CDK4/6/cyclin D complexes initiate phosphorylation of the retinoblastoma protein (pRb) and they sequester p21Cip1 and p27kip1 (not shown), which are both inhibitors of CDK2, thus promoting the activation of CDK2/cyclin E complex.
-In late G1, the CDK2/cyclin E complex completes phosphorylation and inactivation of pRb, which releases the E2F transcription factors and the G1/S transition takes place.
+CDK4/6/cyclin D complexes initiate phosphorylation of the retinoblastoma protein (pRb), and they sequester p21Cip1 and p27kip1 (not shown), which are both inhibitors of CDK2, thus promoting the activation of CDK2/cyclin E complex.
+In late G1, the CDK2/cyclin E complex completes phosphorylation and inactivation of pRb, which releases the E2F transcription factors, and the G1/S transition takes place.
 DNA replication takes place in the S phase.
-CDK2/cyclin A complex regulates progression through the S phase and CDK1/cyclin A complex through the G2 phase in preparation for mitosis (M).
-Mitosis is initiated by CDK1/cyclin B complex (which will model at the end of this section).
+CDK2/cyclin A complex regulates progression through the S phase, and CDK1/cyclin A complex through the G2 phase in preparation for mitosis (M).
+Mitosis is initiated by CDK1/cyclin B complex (which will be modeled at this section's end).
 The activity of CDK1/cyclin B is tightly regulated by activating phosphorylation by the CDK-activating kinase CAK (a heterodimer of cyclin H-CDK7-MAT1) and inhibitory phosphorylations by Wee1 and Myt1 on Tyr15 and Thr14 (not shown).
 Some specific CDK4/CDK6 pharmacological inhibitors are also shown

 CDKs with Direct Functions in Cell Cycle Regulation